 From Italy to Eastern Europe, via the Balkans and the Middle East.
 A year-long backpacking trip.

 This humble corner will attempt to serve as a travel journal of sorts, cataloging all the ins and outs as, whatever way and in whichever direction the mind meanders, the body does likewise.
-Likely, if you have arrived here, you know me, and know at least some of the details of this trip.
-Irregardless, welcome, fellow traveler.
+If you have arrived here, you likely know me, and at least some of the details of this trip.
+Regardless, welcome, fellow traveler.

 on Nov.
 28 2008

 Never having quite figured out how to get from Italy to Piran, Slovenia via train I make it only as far as Trieste (Trst in my new language) before wandering about in search of a bus station and a ride into Slovenia.
 The border is a bit disappointing, the bus doesn't even stop.
 This whole EU thing is quite tragic.
 Piran was a quiet little town, beach party central in the summer but drizzly and gray at the moment.
 Why is it that tourists are all into taking pictures of graffiti (someone recently asked me)?

 My "hostel" is more like a hotel, and exploring the town I encounter maybe two other people my own age.
 No need to stick around, the next day I hop on a bus up to Ljubljana (j is y in Slovene, naturally), das kapital.
 I remember why sitting in the back seat on long car rides was never my forte.
 A bit snowy, cold, Christmas preparations frantically underway.
 Any overcast city yields only abysmal pictures during the day, and so Ljub at night: